STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2017/seminar4/sm_4_differential_expression_analysis.md

 limma fixes this by using moderated t-values where the "typical variance" is used to weight gene-specific variance estimates.
 Otherwise, limma is the same as plain old linear regression method.

 ### Multiple testing: what are the chances of obtaining statistical significance value by random chance?
-By chance, of course!

 Multiple testing is another problem that we need to account for.
 Think about what the p-value actually measures.
 By definition, the p-value is the **probability of making the observation you made by chance**.
 Therefore, the p-value of 0.05 suggests that you would get the observation simply by chance 0.05 of the time.
 Interestingly, 0.05 of 20,000 genes is 1000 genes!
 If statistical significance was taken at face value, then you would end up with 1000 differentially expressed genes, when none really exist.